 We are saddened by the death of Marco Eneidi, who passed away on May 24th, 2016 in Pleasanton, California.
 Below is an article about Marco by Jim Ryan.

 Marco Eneidi & The Big Band Concept

-(from OUTSIDE Magazine #1 August 1998)
+(from OUTSIDE Magazine #1 August 1998.
+Author: Jim Ryan)

 1982 - MARCO MEETS CECIL TAYLOR AND BILL DIXON